We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The risks of taking male enhancement pills are high.
-There are many male enhancement pills that aren’t transparent about their ingredients.
+Many male enhancement pills aren’t transparent about their ingredients.
 Taking pills with unknown ingredients could result in serious side effects, especially if they interact with other medications or supplements you’re taking.

-Talk with a doctor before trying any new supplements or herbal medicines to determine what ingredients are in them and how they could potentially affect you — especially if you’re taking other medications.
+Before trying any new supplements or herbal medicines, you should talk with a doctor to determine what ingredients are in them and how they could potentially affect you — especially if you’re taking other medications.

 Erectile dysfunction medication

-If you’re experiencing difficulties achieving or maintaining an erection, talk with a doctor about getting a prescription for an ED medication, such as Viagra, Cialis, or Levitra.
+If you’re experiencing difficulties achieving or maintaining an erection, talk with a doctor about getting a prescription for an ED medication, like Viagra, Cialis, or Levitra.

 These medications are proven to be effective in the treatment of ED.
-In a
+In an older but widely cited

 Hims offers several ED medications, including pills for one-time use and those for daily use.
-Hims carries brand names, like Viagra and Cialis, as well as the generic versions, sildenafil and tadalafil.
+Hims carries brand names, like Viagra and Cialis, and the generic versions — sildenafil and tadalafil.